Contact Us

 The letter indicates which wing the class is in, with wings set up alphabetically west to east.
 The A wing is closest to the Lory Student Center and the E wing is closest to the Statistics Building and the Oval.

 For the latest updates and changes, offices and contact information for each department is listed on their individual websites.
-Visit the Contact Us page on the College site for links to each site.

 The Engineering Dean’s Office is located on the second floor of the Suzanne and Walter Scott, Jr. Bioengineering Building.